Cessnock

 Cessnock has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects likely to impact the area.
-Key projects include Cessnock Hospital Redevelopment, Wollombi Road Upgrade Project, Apex Park Precinct Transformation, and North Ridge Estate.
-The following details those expected to be most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch identified 11 projects likely impacting the region.
+Notable ones are Cessnock Hospital Redevelopment, Wollombi Road Upgrade Project, Apex Park Precinct Transformation, and North Ridge Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.